Maritime transport: Life at sea

 Mariners spend much of their life beyond the reach of land.
-They sometimes face dangerous conditions at sea or on lakes – the fishing port of Gloucester, Massachusetts has a seaside memorial listing over 10,000 fishermen who lost their lives to the sea, and the Great Lakes have seen over 10,000 lost vessels since the 1800s, yet men and women still go to sea.
-For some, the attraction is a life unencumbered with the restraints of life ashore.
-Seagoing adventure and a chance to see the world also appeal to many seafarers.
-Whatever the calling, those who live and work at sea invariably confront social isolation.
+They sometimes face dangerous conditions at sea or on lakes – the fishing port of Gloucester, Massachusetts has a seaside memorial listing over 10,000 fishermen who lost their lives to the sea, and the Great Lakes have seen over 10,000 lost vessels since the 1800s.

 Findings by the Seafarer's International Research Center indicate a leading cause of mariners leaving the industry is "almost invariably because they want to be with their families."
 U.S. merchant ships typically do not allow family members to accompany seafarers on voyages.
 Industry experts increasingly recognize isolation, stress, and fatigue as occupational hazards.
 Advocacy groups such as International Labour Organization, a United Nations agency, and the Nautical Institute are seeking improved international standards for mariners.
 Satellite phones have improved communication and efficiency aboard sea-faring ships.
 This technology has contributed to crew welfare, although both equipment and fees are expensive.

 Ocean voyages are steeped in routine.
 Maritime tradition dictates that each day be divided into six four-hour periods.
 Three groups of watch keepers from the engine and deck departments work four hours on then have eight hours off watch keeping.
 However, there are many overtime jobs to be done daily.
 This cycle repeats endlessly, 24 hours a day while the ship is at sea.
 Members of the steward department typically are day workers who put in at least eight-hour shifts.
 Operations at sea, including repairs, safeguarding against piracy, securing cargo, underway replenishment, and other duties provide opportunities for overtime work.
 Service aboard ships typically extends for months at a time, followed by protracted shore leave.
 However, some seamen secure jobs on ships they like and stay aboard for years.

 The quick turnaround of many modern ships, spending only a few hours in port, limits a seafarer's free-time ashore.
 Moreover, some foreign seamen entering U.S. ports from a watch list of 25 countries face restrictions on shore leave due to maritime security concerns.
 However, shore leave restrictions while in U.S. ports impact American seamen as well.
 For example, the International Organization of Masters, Mates & Pilots notes a trend of U.S. shipping terminal operators restricting seamen from traveling from the ship to the terminal gate.
 Furthermore, in cases where transit is allowed, special "security fees" are at times assessed.